Cobra Mark V –

 The Goddess

-problems, that’s not only apropos, it’s kind of poignant.
-The
+problems, that’s not only apropos, kind of TOO on-the-nose.

 whole purpose of this project is to give me tangible memories for

 when my actual memories fade.
-Naming her Mnemosyne feels like a good
+Naming her Mnemosyne is a good

 omen.